TanvirOnGH/nixos-config/readme.md

 - [chaotic nyx](https://github.com/chaotic-cx/nyx) - Nix flake for too much bleeding-edge and unreleased packages.
 And experimental modules.

+- [hive](https://github.com/divnix/hive) - A framework that aims to help with organizing personal Nix configuration.
+Read more about it [here](https://primamateria.github.io/blog/hive/).

 - [alejandra](https://github.com/kamadorueda/alejandra) - The Uncompromising Nix Code Formatter.
 It applies the feedback of developers who have used Nix at scale for several years, producing a very well-grounded style guide.

 - [statix](https://github.com/nerdypepper/statix) - lints and suggestions for the nix.
 Able to highlight anti-patterns in Nix code and fix them.